Contemporary Civilization/Social Science

 - Political Science

 - Columbia psychology courses at the 2600-, 3600-, or 4600- level

 - Barnard College psychology courses except Statistics (PSYC BC1101)

-- Challenges of Sustainable Development (SDEV UN2300); check with your advisor about other courses listed under this interdisciplinary program that may fulfill the social sciences requirement
+- Challenges of Sustainable Development (SDEV UN2300); please confirm with your advisor whether other courses listed under this interdisciplinary program may fulfill the social sciences requirement

 The following interdisciplinary programs offer courses in both humanities and social sciences.
 GS advisors must determine the appropriate category for a course when taken to satisfy a core requirement.